front-end-testing by citypaul

 ### Browser Mode Gotchas

-- **`vi.spyOn` on imports**: ES module namespaces are sealed in real browsers.
-Use `vi.mock('./module', { spy: true })` instead.
+- **`vi.spyOn` on imports**: ES module namespaces are sealed in real browsers. `vi.mock('./module', { spy: true })` works, but treat module mocking as temporary scaffolding — prefer parameter injection so the dependency is an explicit seam (load the `finding-seams` skill).

 - **`alert()`/`confirm()`**: Thread-blocking dialogs halt browser execution.
 Mock them with `vi.spyOn(window, 'alert').mockImplementation(() => {})`.